 Cybersecurity is no joke.
-Whether you have a site, online accounts or any kind of Web-based facilities, you are at threat for a cyberattack.
+Whether you have a site, online accounts or any Web-based facilities, you are under threat from a cyber attack.

-Although the general public generally only finds out about cyberattacks versus prominent business, banks and government websites, little services make prime targets for cybercriminals, rivals and dissatisfied celebrations.
-Yet, due to their lack of resources, little services have the least-protected sites, accounts and network systems– making cyberattacks a reasonably simple job.
+Although the general public only finds out about cyberattacks versus prominent business, banks, and government websites, little services make prime targets for cybercriminals, rivals, and dissatisfied celebrations.
+Due to their lack of resources, small services have the least-protected sites, accounts and network systems– making cyber attacks a reasonably simple job.

 Why is the Risk so Great for Small Companies?

 Online threats are on everyone’s minds after a recent breach at OneLogin.
 The management company with over 2,000 business customers was hacked, and the fallout isn’t over yet because it sent ripples around the cyber threat community.
-During the security breach, personal information about users, apps, and various key pieces of information may have been acquired by the still unknown hackers.
-All we currently understand to date is what OneLogin has actually revealed on their company blog site which reads as ” information might have been collected and the hacker or hackers might have figured out a way to decrypt information”. this is a very serious breach
+During the security breach, personal information about users, apps, and various critical pieces of information may have been acquired by the still unknown hackers.
+All we currently understand to date is what OneLogin has revealed on their company blog site which reads as ” information might have been collected, and the hacker or hackers might have figured out a way to decrypt information.” this is a grave breach

-Over 77% of all cyber criminal offenses target small to midsize business but,a reent research study shows 42% of small and midsize companies don’t see cyber criminal activity as a threat.
-Protecting your growing enterprise against cyber hazards is crucial, but it takes time and resources which are often out of trhe grasp of your average small business.
+Over 77% of all cyber criminal offenses target small to midsize business but, a recent research study shows 42% of small and midsize companies don’t see cybercriminal activity as a threat.
+Protecting your growing enterprise against cyber hazards is crucial, but it takes time and resources which are often out of the grasp of your average small business.
 The issue just gets worse when standard security solutions fail to stop innovative attacks.

 Security Essentials And Email Threat Prevention Cloud

-- Protects your organisation against the cost and interruption of a breach.
+- Protects your organization against the cost and interruption of a breach.

 - Discovers new innovative attacks in as they happen — even those that other security solutions miss them completely.